History, Culture, and Literature of Greece in the Classical Age – COURSE CLOSED

 |Instructor||Dr. Thomas Milton Kemnitz|

 This course will focus on the history of the period and how the conditions, beliefs, and life experiences of the people shaped the extraordinary literature, architecture, sculpture, culture, and pottery that still awe us today.
 Students will read some of the great Greek literature of the period, concentrating on three areas in which the Greeks produced classics: history, philosophy, and the theater.
 Readings will include passages from the ancient historians Herodotus and Thucydides.
-For philosophy, students will read Plato’s Symposium and the Apology, as well as passages from Aristotle’s Poetics.
-For theater, they will read plays by Aeschylus: The Persians, Agamemnon, The Libation Bearers, and The Eumenides; plays by Sophocles: Oedipus Rex, Antigone, and Electra; plays by Euripides: The Trojan Women and Medea; and comedies by Aristophanes: The Acharnians and Wasps.
+For philosophy, students will read one of Plato’s Dialogues, as well as the Apology.
+For theater, they will read a total of nine plays by Aeschylus, Sophocles, Euripides, and Aristophanes.

 The beautiful visual culture of ancient Greece will be illustrated with thousands of photographs from the Royal Fireworks archive of more than half a million images of artifacts and archeological sites of the ancient world.

-Live classes will be held on Tuesdays at 2:00 p.m.
+Live Classes: Tuesdays, 7:00 p.m.
 Eastern Time.
-The first semester begins the week of August 17th and ends the week of December 14th.
-The second semester begins the week of January 11th, 2021, and ends the week of May 10th.
+Fall semester begins the week of August 16th and ends the week of December 13th.
+Spring semester 2022 begins the week of January 10th and ends the week of May 9th.

 Materials: All of the readings will be downloadable from the internet.